 [ Date of Writing ]

 [ Asst.
-Principal or Principal’s Full Name ]
+Headmaster's or Headmaster’s Full Name ]

 [ Their Position Title ]